FAQs

 What is estate planning?

 Estate planning is the legal process of appointing individuals to care for you, your children, your assets, and your finances after your death or incapacity.
-It also involves designating beneficiaries for your assets.
-An estate plan consists of all the necessary documents to achieve these goals.
-Even if you don't have a will or trust, you still have an estate plan established by the state of TX.
-All states have a default plan for your family and assets in case of your incapacity or death.
-Estate planning allows you to customize your wishes and opt out of the default plan.
+Even if you don't have a will, Texas has a default plan for your family estate planning lets you customize your wishes and opt out of that default.

 How much does estate planning cost?